blacix/sw-version-manager/README.md

   "append_version" : true
 }
 ```
+- version_tags: the macro definitionss present in your version file. dd the name of your macro definitions to `version_tags`.
 - increment: version tags to be incremented in the version file.
 - language: not implemented yet, only works with C `#define` macros
 - create_git_tag: git tag is created and pushed to origin if true